 Flight #3 of our 1997 Retrospective.
 Presented single-blind; no formal notes.
 Wine #2 was full of character and the most memorable of the flight.
 It had great color and a lovely, vinous nose with a splendid mix of fruit and non-fruit characteristics.
 The structure is still hanging tough too.
 I called Terraces.
 The group’s favorite of the flight and to be honest, it wasn’t even close.
 This is in a really good spot.
-Drink now and through 2032. — 10 months ago
+Drink now and through 2032. — a year ago

 Served blind, I had it as seriously high quality Vosne, like that of CLB.
 Its perfect prep of a decant for 3 hours and then back into the bottle for 1 hour before serving bypassed the Domaine’s typical smoky reduction and allowed its fruit purity and floral bouquet to take center stage.
 At this point, it wafts from the glass flaunting a red fruited and fresh violet profile with Vosne-like spices and an elegant, lifted and palate caressing texture.
 It continued to beautify and expand itself over the course of the night, never shutting down, and showing just how special Madame Tremblay’s wines can be.
 Chambolle with Vosne flair 👌🏻👌🏻 — 3 years ago